crystal-lang/crystal-website/_pages/install/on_windows.md

 Portable packages are available in two flavours:

-- `*-windows-mscv`: built with Microsoft Visual Studio
+- `*-windows-msvc`: built with Microsoft Visual Studio
 - `*-windows-gnu`: build with MinGW-w64

 ## Install